Several people asked me to comment on this article. Seeing it received a lot of media attention, I've decided to write it publicly.

 Many people try to copy habits of professional athletes in order to pave their way towards sports success.
 Many of these are compulsive actions and superstitious rituals that don't have a significant influence on sports success, other than a sense of control.
 Even though that is a very important factor, I believe it to be of significance only on a top level of performance.

 „Chemical test later showed a huge intolerance for grains and dairy“.
-Djokovic apparently has a very big intolerance for gluten and lactose, even though we don't know what kind of a „chemical test“ it was.
+Djokovic apparently has intolerance for gluten and lactose, even though we don't know what kind of a „chemical test“ it was.
 So, in his case there's a physiological reason why he sees the improvement following this type of diet.
 However, most people don't have the same grounds for this.
 If there's no celiac disease on gluten/lactose sensitivity present, getting rid of these food items won't have a positive influence on health, and can strip you of essential nutrients.

 As Djokovic says in his book, you can try to stop eating these food items for a certain period of time and track any changes that might occur.
 However, there are three traps here.